-Quality Label Metric Range Description Occluded 0.5 - 1.0 At least one of the facial features is not clearly visi Recognition is generally possible as long as two our Not Occluded 0.0 - 0.5 All facial features are clearly visible and full recognition accuracy can be achieved.
+Quality Label Metric Range Description Occluded 0.5 - 1.0 At least one of the facial features is not clearly visible thus potentially preventing full recognition accuracy.
+Recognition based on occluded features will not be possible and incorrect recognition of similar faces occluded in similar manner is possible.
+Recognition is generally possible as long as two out of three key features (eyes, nose, mouth) are visible.
+Not Occluded 0.0 - 0.5 All facial features are clearly visible and full recognition accuracy can be achieved.

-16.6 Sentiment
+19.6 Sentiment